frp-arduino/frp-arduino/README.md

 ![Counting number of clicks.](doc/stream-fold.png)

-The very firs time `clickCount` is 0.
+The very first time `clickCount` is 0.
 Subsequent values are incremented by one if the boolean value is true, otherwise we just pass the current `clickCount` along.